seanahmad/tfv2/r-binder/README.md

 ## Datasets

-The pima-indians-diabetes dataset is partitioned into three separate datasets for this example.
+The Pima Indians Diabetes dataset is partitioned into three separate datasets for this example.

 **Training and validation:** pima-indians-diabetes1.csv.
 80% of the original dataset is split from the full dataset.
 In turn, 70% of this dataset is used for training the model, and the remaining 30% is used for validating the predictions.